 Mobility Tool is a web platform tool for collaboration, management and reporting for mobility projects under the Lifelong Learning Programme (LLP) of the European Commission.
 It is developed by the European Commission to be mainly used by the beneficiaries of mobility projects.

-The users of Mobility Tool will be able to provide all the information of the projects they manage.
-They will be able to identify participants and mobilities and to complete and update budget information.
-The tool will generate participant reports based on the mobility data introduced by the Mobility Tool users.
+The users of Mobility Tool are able to provide all the information of the projects they manage.
+They can identify participants and mobilities and to complete and update budget information.
+The tool can also generate participant reports based on the mobility data introduced by the Mobility Tool users.

 The elements of the projects managed in Mobility Tool presents the diagram below.